 Stickers are generally optional and additional measures to increase the visibility of the Programme support.
-The stickers cannot replace billboards, or plaques or posters posters in the premises of partners.
+The stickers cannot replace billboards, or plaques or posters in the premises of partners.
 Nevertheless, their smart use can considerably contribute to the communication efforts by specifying objects that have been funded by the EU.

-Specialised vehicles must be marked with the Programme logo.
-The Programme also recommends to mark mobile equipment that can be used in various locations (e.g. laptops, grass movers, etc.).
+Specialised vehicles must be marked with the Programme logo for at least five years after the final payment to the project.
+The Programme also recommends marking mobile equipment that can be used in various locations (e.g. laptops, grass movers, etc.).